Opentrons/opentrons/api/docs/v2/robot_position.rst

    plate['A1'].bottom(z=-1) # 1 mm below the bottom center of the well
                             # this may be dangerous!

+.. verifying this warning re: Flex

 .. warning::

-    Negative ``z`` arguments to :py:meth:`.Well.bottom` may cause the tip to collide with the bottom of the well.
+    Negative ``z`` arguments to ``Well.bottom()`` may cause the tip to collide with the bottom of the well.
 The OT-2 has no sensors to detect this.
 A collision may bend the tip (affecting liquid handling) and the pipette may be higher on the z-axis than expected until it picks up another tip.

 .. versionadded:: 2.0

+Center
+^^^^^^

-:py:meth:`.Well.center` returns a position centered in the well both vertically and horizontally.
+As an example, lets look at the :py:meth:`.Well.center` method.
+It returns a position centered in the well both vertically and horizontally.
 This can be a good place to start for precise control of positions within the well for unusual or custom labware.

 .. code-block:: python